What About Bob?

 What About Bob? is a 1991 American comedy film directed by Frank Oz and starring Bill Murray and Richard Dreyfuss.
 Murray plays Bob Wiley, a mentally unstable patient who follows his egotistical psychotherapist, Dr. Leo Marvin (Dreyfuss), on vacation.
 When Bob befriends the members of Leo's family and they help each other overcome their problems, the patient's continued presence pushes the doctor over the edge.
+What About Bob? was released by Buena Vista Pictures Distribution on May 17, 1991.
 The film received positive reviews and grossed $63.7 million in the US.

 Plot

 In New York City, neurotic and multiphobic Bob Wiley spends his life in a near-constant state of distress.
 Exasperated by Bob's high-maintenance needs, his therapist closes his practice and refers Bob to the egotistical and controlling Dr. Leo Marvin, who believes his new self-help book, Baby Steps, will make him famous.
-Leo gives Bob a copy of Baby Steps and makes an appointment to see him in a month following the Marvin family's vacation.
-Unable to cope without regular reassurance, Bob repeatedly calls Leo's telephone exchange in failed attempts to deduce where he is staying.
+Leo gives Bob a copy of Baby Steps and makes an appointment to see him following the Marvin family's vacation.
+Unable to cope without regular reassurance, Bob repeatedly calls Leo's telephone exchange in failed attempts to deduce his location.
 Bob then visits the exchange while posing as a detective investigating Bob's suicide and learns that the Marvins are at Lake Winnipesaukee, New Hampshire.

-Bob travels by bus to Lake Winnipesaukee, irritating fellow passengers with his habits.
+Bob travels there by bus, irritating fellow passengers with his habits.
 He encounters Leo, who agrees to call Bob at a local coffee shop if he then returns home.
-Out of spite, the shop owners—the Guttmans, whom Leo had outbid for their dream lake house—personally deliver Bob to Leo's doorstep.
-There, Bob meets Leo's wife, Fay, teenage daughter Anna, and young son Siggy, all of whom are quickly charmed by his eccentric personality, to Leo's irritation.
+Out of spite, the shop owners—the Guttmans, whom Leo had outbid for their dream lake house—take Bob to Leo's doorstep.
+There, Bob meets Leo's wife, Fay, teenage daughter Anna, and young son Siggy, all of whom are charmed by his eccentric personality, to Leo's irritation.
 Hoping to be rid of him, Leo advises Bob to take a vacation from his problems and return to the city.
-Bob, having never been on vacation, takes the advice literally and decides to stay at Lake Winnipesaukee.
+Bob, having never been on vacation, takes the advice literally and stays at Lake Winnipesaukee.

 Bob unintentionally bonds with Leo's family: he faces his fear of sailing after Anna ties him to a boat's mast, inadvertently gives Siggy the confidence to dive into the lake—which Leo had failed to achieve—and overcomes his germophobia.
 After Leo pushes Bob into the lake, Fay forces him to apologize and invites Bob to dinner.
-Oblivious to Leo's hostility, Bob accepts as he believes the events are part of Leo's radical therapy techniques.
-A thunderstorm forces Bob to spend the night, but Leo demands that he leave the following morning before Good Morning America arrives to interview him about Baby Steps.
-The TV crew arrives early and, despite Leo's reluctance, features Bob in the interview as an example of his book's success.
+Oblivious to Leo's hostility, Bob accepts as he believes the events are part of Leo's radical therapy.
+A thunderstorm forces Bob to spend the night.
+The following morning, the Good Morning America television crew arrive to interview Leo about Baby Steps and, despite Leo's reluctance, features Bob in the interview as an example of the book's success.
 Leo humiliates himself during the interview by giving stilted and nervous responses while Bob speaks highly of the Marvins and the book, unwittingly stealing the spotlight.